1st Armored Brigade Combat Team, 34th Infantry Division: 21st century

 Since the September 11, 2001 terrorist attacks, units and individuals of 1st Brigade, 34th Division have participated in operations including homeland defense missions, the war in Iraq and the War in Afghanistan.

-In 2006, the Army’s conversion to modular brigades led to 1st Brigade’s reorganization as 1st Armored Brigade Combat Team.
+In 2005, the Army's conversion to modular brigades led to 1st Brigade's reorganization as 1st Armored Brigade Combat Team.
+The Brigade deployed to Iraq for Operation Iraq Freedom from March 2006 to July 2007.
+The BCT completed six months of training before deploying to Iraq from September 2005 to March 2006 at Camp Shelby, MS, this was the longest continuous deployment of any US military unit during OIF.

 From 2009 to 2012 the 1st ABCT deployed to Southwest Asia and conducted security operations in Kuwait and Iraq as part of Operation New Dawn.

-In 2017, 1/34th ABCT was planned to be in the Ready state for deployment, having spent two years preparing for its National Training Center rotation 16-07.
+In 2017, 1/34th ABCT was planned to be in the Ready state for deployment, having spent two years preparing for its National Training Center rotation 16–07.

 As of 2020, 1/34 ABCT was once again sent to the National Training Center in Ft.
 Irwin, CA to become certified for deployment.
 This was an extra challenge due to the 2020 COVID-19 global outbreak but the brigade still excelled in their training.